dzufferey/scadla/README.md

     * chamfer
     * making object smaller (negative minkowski sum): instead of adding some tolerance to all dimension, design your object at the right size, the make them a bit smaller so they fit together.
 The goal is to move the face parallel to their normal by some amount while keeping the mesh well-formed.
   - FromFile changed in FromURL
+  - a `Solidifiable` trait that has a `def solidify: Solid` operation which can be called implicitly

 * implementation
   - backend: decomposition as a DAG and to do the rendering in parallel.